 Monday – setting it up

-I’ve been given the dark grey version of the HTC One A9, and I’m more than pleased with it.
+I’ve been given the HTC One A9s, and I’m more than pleased with it.
 It’s a stunning looking phone.
 I love its slim flat body and round edges, and the glass and metal design gives it a real high-end look and feel.

 I knew I was only having the phone for the week, so I removed the HTC Sense Home widget straight away.
 It displays different apps depending on your location, but I tried it with a previous ‘phone for a week’ and it didn’t quite work for me.
 I’m guessing it needs longer to learn your behaviour and do its thing properly.